ManifoldScholar/manifold-docs/_docs/projects/customizing/permissions.md

 ### Can Modify Metadata

 Grants users the ability to update resource metadata.
-This permission will be most useful to bestow on authors or assistants who want to directly flesh out the information that support a project's resources.
+This permission will be most useful to bestow on support staff who can directly flesh out the information that support a project's resources.

 ### Is a Project Author

-Grants users the ability to see the (forthcoming) author dashboard and differentiates annotations and highlights (with a pink color) on projects where this permission has been granted as having been made by the project’s author.
+Grants users the ability to see the (forthcoming) author dashboard, modify metadata, and differentiates annotations and highlights (with a pink color) on projects where this permission has been granted as having been made by the project’s author.